mozmeao/MIECO/README.md

 npm run start
 ```

-That will run both the Jinja build and the Parcel build.
+That will run both the Jinja build and the webpack dev server.
 When a Jinja template is changed, it will rerun the `build.py` script.

 ## Folder Hierarchy